tk42635/dlib/README.md

-# dlib-RealTime
+# dlib-Facedetection-RealTime
-- This is a modified version of src file in https://github.com/OAID/Tengine/tree/master/examples/YuFaceDetectNet in order to promote the performence and make video sequences and realtime camera accessible to this lib.
+- This is a modified version of src file in https://github.com/davisking/dlib/tree/master/examples in order to promote the performence and make video sequences and realtime camera accessible to this lib.

 - Dependency: Tengine, opencv